Michael's Practice Areas

 Mike continued to serve in the Albany County District Attorney’s Office as Chief Assistant under the Hon.
 P. David Soares until January of 2007, when he became Of Counsel to our firm.
 Also in 2007, he was appointed by Gov. Eliot Spitzer to the New York State Commission on Sentencing Reform.
 He previously served as a member of the City of Albany Gun Violence Task Force.

 For the sixth consecutive year, Mike was named to the 2019 Upstate New York Super Lawyers list, a distinction earned by less than 5% of the attorneys in the state.
-He serves on the board of directors of TASC, Inc. a local not-for-profit corporation providing residential drug treatment as an alternative to incarceration for eligible offenders in the Capital District, and he also serves on the board of directors of the Albany County Bar Association.
+He serves on the board of directors of TASC, Inc. a local not-for-profit corporation providing residential drug treatment as an alternative to incarceration for eligible offenders in the Capital District.
+Mike is a Past President of the Albany County Bar Association and continues to serve on its Board of Directors.

 In addition to the practice of law, Mike has been an adjunct professor at Siena College and Southern Vermont College.
 He has lectured on legal issues for the New York State Bar Association, the Albany County Bar Association, the Schenectady County Bar Association, the New York State Prosecutors Training Institute, Albany Law School, and the National Business Institute.